 - Listings with photos that hide or blur trademarks are not allowed

-- If you're not certain that your item is authentic, it may not be listed
+- If you're not certain that your item is authentic, or if an authenticator has been unable to confirm its authenticity, it may not be listed

 - We may remove listings if we receive buyer complaints that the item is not authentic.
 These items may not be relisted